Hasimasi/ding/FAQ.md

 - Bad: `!play https://www.youtube.com/watch?v=gbv-yqqmLH0&list=PLC0A615438E62547A`

 ## Does it work with Spotify?
 No, and it probably never will.
 This is because per **Section 8** of Spotify's [Terms and Conditions of Use](https://www.spotify.com/uk/legal/end-user-agreement/#s8), "ripping" or broadcasting music to the public that originates from their service is prohibited.
-Additionally, Spotify do not provide an API for playing full tracks, only 30 second samples.
+Additionally, Spotify do not provide an API for playing full tracks, only 30 second samples - nor does `youtube-dl` support them.

 You can convert your Spotify playlists to YouTube ones using a service like [PlaylistBuddy](http://www.playlistbuddy.com/).